ufedev/ufedev/README.md

-#### Castellano

-- 👋 Hola soy Federico
-- 👀 Programador Jr web
-- 😄 actualmente sigo estudiando.
-- ☝️ Podes ver algunos proyectos listos y no tan listos en este perfil de GITHUB
-- 📫 por el momento solo el correo para contacto mafcakedeveloper@gmail.com

-#### English

 - 👋 Hi im Federico.
+- ☝️ You can see some projects in this profile

-- 😄 Im a Jr programmer
+- 😄 Im a Web Jr Programmer
 - 📫 you can contact me with mafcakedeveloper@gmail.com